We think everyone should enjoy karate training.

 Beginners at JKA of Silicon Valley are taken off to the side of the class and taught the most basic techniques before joining the rest of the class.
 This usually takes 3 to 4 weeks at an average of 3 hours per week.

-In the first 3 to 4 months you can expect to learn
+In the first couple months, adults can expect to learn

 • the most important kihon (basic) techniques and begin to apply them